 - Looking for a kulcha recipe on tawa, this post helps you to achieve the best homemade kulcha that you have ever tasted before.
 You can use the same recipe for baking in the oven.

 - This Amirstari onion kulcha recipe is spicy and with the right flavors that tingle in your mouth for a long.

 - The taste is addictive, and you keep making it again and again.

 - This does not need huge preparation like any other Indian recipe.
 But it needs a resting time, where you need to plan ahead.

 Best Side dish for Homemade Onion Kulcha

 This recipe for onion kulcha is best to serve with a simple raita or spicy protein-rich chana masala.
 The following are some of the tasty side dishes.

 Make-ahead, Storing Ideas

 We can make the dough prior to the day of cooking.
 For this combine all the ingredients together as listed below.
 And allow it to rest for 4 hours and then store in the refrigerator.
 This way we can store upto 3 days in the refrigerator.

 Onion is known for its moisture and hence it is better to prepare the filling fresh whenever needed.

 The leftover tawa kulcha can be stored in the refrigerator for a maximum of 5 days and upto a month when frozen.
 I find the freezer-safe ziplock bags are great to use.

 Whole wheat flour.
 This is wholesome and becomes softer after the resting time.
 And you can also substitute with multi-grain flour or gluten-free flour if necessary.

 All-purpose flour.
 We are adding half of the all-purpose flour and half of the whole wheat flour.
 The former gives nice chewy texture to the onion kulcha.
 If you feel all-purpose flour is unhealthy, you can use the whole wheat flour alone.
 This substitution will not change the taste significantly.

 Baking powder and Baking soda.
-These are leavening agents helps the dough become light.
+These are leavening agents that helps the dough become light.
 I feel these are the must ingredients, and without this, the kulcha becomes dense and it is harder to chew.